 Mentha - A refreshing minty terpene

-These are just a handful of the terpenes found in many strains of cannabis and you'll find them in Dr Watson CBD products.
+These are just a handful of the terpenes found in many strains of hemp and you'll find them in Dr Watson CBD products.
 While we make no claims that these terpenes will help with any condition we do suggest you do a little research of your own to discover what they have to offer in conjunction with CBD.

 Terpenes and CBD Together